biokomputer/dsl/CONTRIBUTING.md

 ## Submitting Pull Requests

-To submit a pull request to Browseek, follow these steps:
+To submit a pull request to Biocomp, follow these steps:

 1. Fork the repository and create a new branch for your changes.
 2. Make your changes and ensure that the tests pass.
 3. Commit your changes with a descriptive commit message.
 4. Push your changes to your forked repository.
-5. Open a pull request against the main Browseek repository.
+5. Open a pull request against the main Biocomp repository.

 Please provide a clear description of your changes and the problem they solve in the pull request.